-The GartenLeistungen I project assessed the multidimensional services of selected urban gardens and parks in order to provide information on frequently neglected services for political decisions.
-For this purpose, material flows (e.g., water, biomass, food, energy), ecological (e.g. urban climate, biodiversity) and social impacts (e.g. quality of life, social exchange, transformative learning) were quantified and evaluated.
+Urban gardens and public parks compete with other uses for scarce space.
+However, they play a central role in sustainable urban development.
+They increase the resource efficiency of urban districts and fulfill a variety of social, ecological and economic services for urban society.
+The GartenLeistungen I project recorded these multidimensional services using selected urban gardens and parks in order to provide robust evidence for political decisions.
+To this end, material flows (water, biomass, food, energy), ecological aspects (e.g. urban climate, biodiversity) and social impacts (e.g. quality of life, social exchange, transformative learning) were quantified and evaluated.

 More information (in German): www.gartenleistungen.de